alicesmail12/Snakemake-RNA-Sequencing/README.md

-# Snakemake-RNA-Sequencing
-RNA-sequencing Steps using Snakemake
+# RNA Read Alignment and Counting using Snakemake